ananyam56/Project_Group_7/Report.md

 Caliper Files are in the Cali_Files folder
+Notes
-Notes (Sample Sort - Veda) is missing the perturbed input type on 512 processors due to the hydra issue in Grace.
+(Sample Sort - Veda) is missing the perturbed input type on 512 processors due to the hydra issue in Grace.
 (Merge Sort - Ananya) 1024 random cali files are missing due to the hydra issue on grace.
-There has been issues with her account (She has contacted the helpdek, TA's and the Proffesor, we are working as a group to generate the rest of her files, however due to constraints in account balance, issues with the grace queue delay, and time she is currently missing files for other input types).
-Half of the bitonic sort (Abigail) Cali files are missing as her jobs have been queued in Grace since 12 pm today, but have not gotten out of the queue in order to run.
+There has been issues with her account since Sunday morning (She has contacted the helpdesk, TA's and the professor, we are working as a group to generate the rest of her files, however due to constraints in account balance, issues with the grace queue delay, and time she is currently missing files for other input types which include sorted, perturbed, and reverse).
+Her algorithm, code and all the files she uses work perfectly to generate cali files on other peoples' Grace accounts.
+(Bitonic Sort - Abigail)Half of the bitonic sort (Abigail) Cali files are missing as her jobs have been queued in Grace since 12 pm today, but have not gotten out of the queue in order to run.
 The first half ran perferctly fine the day before.

 ### 4b.
 Hints for performance analysis